EdwardsVO/EdwardsVO/README.md

-## Hello World 😎
+# Hello World!
-Edward - Blockchain Developer focused on software solutions and mass Web3 adoption.
+## Here Edward, Blockchain Developer focused on software solutions and mass Web3 adoption.
-- Lover of challenges, always looking to push myself to new heights with complex tasks that test my limits.
+### Lover of challenges, always looking to push myself to new heights with complex tasks that test my limits.
-- Interested in Web3 security, EVM, and low-level Ethereum features.
+### Interested in Web3 security, EVM, and low-level Ethereum features.
-- Learning something new every day, expanding my limits, thinking outside the box,
+### Learning something new every day, expanding my limits, thinking outside the box,

 ## Finding ways to optimize and obtain better solutions for current systems. 🚀
 ### Follow me!